iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 distribution.
 This issue has been systematically studied by Cannon et al. (2022) in the context of neural SBI <d-cite key="cannon_investigating_2022"></d-cite>.

-However, before we dive into the methods to mitigate misspecification in SBI, let us note that there are at least three different sources of inaccuracies in the neural SBI
+However, before we dive into the methods to mitigate misspecification in SBI, it is important to distinguish between different sources of misspecification in the neural SBI
 workflow:

 1. **Misspecification of the Simulator:** The true data-generating process does not